Articles on: Getting Started

 1. Click Supplier Settings tab

-2. View the supplier table showing parameter status
+2. View the supplier table with current values

 3. To edit a supplier: